 The global (.global) state space is memory that is accessible by all threads in a context.
 It is the mechanism by which different CTAs and different grids can communicate.
-Use ld.global, st.global, atom.global, and red.global to access global variables.
+Use ld.global, st.global, and atom.global to access global variables.